WasmEdge/WasmEdge/docs/book/en/src/dev/rust/bindgen.md

 ## Usage

-To build [Rust functions for Node.js](/articles/getting-started-with-rust-function) applications, use the following command.
+To build [Rust functions for Node.js](../../embed/node.md) applications, use the following command.
 See a [template application](https://github.com/second-state/wasmedge-nodejs-starter).

 ```src
 $ rustwasmc build
 ```

-Use the `--enable-ext` flag to compile Rust programs that use WASI extensions, such as WasmEdge's storage and [tensorflow](https://www.secondstate.io/articles/wasi-tensorflow/) APIs.
-The `rustwasmc` will run the compiled WebAssembly bytecode program in the `wasmedge-extensions` Node.js module instead of `wasmedge-core` in this case.
+Use the `--enable-ext` flag to compile Rust programs that use WASI extensions, such as WasmEdge's storage and [Tensorflow](tensorflow.md) APIs.
+The `rustwasmc` will generates the compiled WebAssembly bytecode program for the `wasmedge-extensions` Node.js module instead of the `wasmedge-core` module in this case.

 ```src
 $ rustwasmc build --enable-ext